fnalways/terminus-docs/docs/manual/tutorials/set-custom-domain.md

 ## Objectives
 In this tutorial, you will learn how to:
-- Set up your custom domain in Olares Space and verify your domain ownership
+- Add and verify your custom domain in Olares Space
 - Create an organization to manage your custom domain
-- Configure Gmail-based member access for your organization
+- Configure member access for your organization
 - Create an Olares ID under your custom domain
-- Install and activate Olares with your new domain settings
+- Install and activate Olares with your Olares ID

 ## How custom domains work in Olares
 Custom domains in Olares are managed through organizations.
 This means whether you're an individual user or representing a company, you'll need to set up an organization first.
 The organization serves as the container for your custom domain configuration.